 Examples of the Shannon Weaver Model of Communication

-The Shannon Weaver model was originally proposed for technological communication, such as through telephone communications.
-Nonetheless, it has been widely used in multiple different areas of communication.
+The Shannon-Weaver model of communication was originally proposed for technical communication, such as through telephone communications.
+Nonetheless, it has been widely used in multiple different areas of human communication.

-Here are some examples of how it works:
+Here are some examples of how the Shannon Weaver model works:

 a) A telephone conversation